 - Being unable to pop to the bathroom without taking your phone in with you.

-- Advice students to make sure there are daily times when they turn off their cell phones and experience either face-to-face conversations or solitude.
+- Once in a while during the day, advise students to turn off their cell phones and experience either face-to-face conversations or solitude.

 - Teach students to balance screen time and in-person time each week.
 For every hour they invest in front of a screen, they invest in human contact.